Hat Yai

 Natural Dangers

-Damage in Hat Yai from an Indonesian earthquake - Click for larger image On a map of the region you will see that southern Thailand is very close to earthquake-prone Indonesia.
+On a map of the region you will see that southern Thailand is very close to earthquake-prone Indonesia.

 It was a huge Indonesian earthquake on 26th December 2004 that caused devastating tsunamis in the Indian Ocean - including areas along Thailand's Andaman coast.

 That earthquake shook Hat Yai (I was in Singapore at the time) but the locals told me that an earthquake had never been felt in Hat Yai before.
-A few months later, on 28th March 2005, another big earthquake occurred in Indonesia killing 2,000 more people after the 300,000 killed by the 26th December quake.
+A few months later, on 28th March 2005, another big earthquake occurred in Indonesia killing 2,000 more people after the 300,000 people killed by the 26th December 2004 quake.

 The second one also shook Hat Yai.
 I was present for the second earthquake but didn't feel anything.
 On both occasions Lee Gardens Plaza - Hat Yai's tallest building - was shaken and evacuated.
 Minor external structural damage occurred (see photo) but, as far as I am aware, no one was killed or injured.